Frequently Asked Questions

 It is recommended that when a participant enrolls a spouse, they also take a moment to review their beneficiary elections on file with the various Benefit Plans as well as the Local 697 Union office and if needed, update accordingly.

-Yes, however, you will need to complete a new enrollment form and return it to the Benefit Office along with a copy of the child’s birth certificate and Social Security card within ninety (90) days of your child’s birth.
+Yes, however, you will need to reread the Children and Enrollment provisions within the Plan Summary Plan Description Book, complete a new enrollment form and return it to the Benefit Office along with a copy of the child’s birth certificate and Social Security card within ninety (90) days of your child’s birth.
+If you fail to properly enroll your newborn within that time period, any claims incurred prior to and after that time will remain the responsibility of the participant.

-It is recommended that with each new addition to your family, you take a moment to review their beneficiary elections on file with the various Benefit Plans and Local 697 Union office and if needed, update accordingly.
+Similar to when you get married, it is recommended that with each new addition to your family, you take a moment to review their beneficiary elections on file with the various Benefit Plans and Local 697 Union office and if needed, update accordingly.

 Children are covered until the last day of the month in which they turn age 26.
 Children do not have to be students, unmarried, financially dependent or living with their parents in order to be covered.